fossabot/Rokon/README.md

 Packages for macOS are a WIP.
 I plan to target:

-All the packages on macOS should be fat, meaning they contain support for Apple's M series (aarch64) processors and Apple's macbooks that contain Intel processors (x86_64)
+All the packages on macOS should be fat, meaning they contain support for Apple's M series (aarch64) processors and Apple devices that contain Intel processors (x86_64)

 Unless it violates a packaging policy.

 - Homebrew
 - MacPorts
-- *.dmg *.app
+- *.dmg*.app

 </br>